 Yes, you can cancel your appointment.
 You will get a refund if you cancel your booking on eNaTIS but remember to cancel the appointment date with the testing centre where you were to write your test at to prevent a backlog.
 However, you can only cancel the test appointment date if you meet one of the conditions outlined below.

 - Attending a funeral (provide a death certificate)

 - Writing exams (provide a timetable)

-Briefly.co.za also shared how to check if you have outstanding traffic fines.
+Briefly.co.za recently published an article about checking whether you have outstanding traffic fines.
 A motorist who defies road safety rules endangers the lives of other road users.
 As a result, they can either go to jail or pay fines as punishment for their offences to stop them from repeating the same mistakes.

 Once you receive an infringement notice, you should review the options within the Administrative Adjudication of Road Traffic Infringement (AARTO) act.
-Importantly, paying the fine on time saves you time and other additional charges.
-Read for more!
+Paying the fine on time saves you time and other additional charges.